-Attach a copy of your federal tax return (Federal Form 1040 or 1040 SR and applicable schedules) or IRS transcripts.
+Attach a copy of your federal tax return (Federal Form 1040 or 1040 SR) and ALL applicable schedules.
 The Federal Form 1040 or 1040 SR is the standard federal income tax form used to report income to the IRS, claim tax deductions and credits, and calculate a tax refund or tax bill for the year.
 If you are unable to provide a copy of your federal tax return, you can request an IRS tax return transcript that summarizes return information and includes adjusted gross income.
+If you do not include the entire tax return, your application may be denied.

-Request a transcript Online:
+Request a transcript online: